yilunzhao/cpsc477/_pages/logistics.md

 #### Textbook

-There is no required textbook and we will be mostly reading publicly available research papers.
+- Dan Jurafsky and James H. Martin.
+Speech and Language Processing (2024 pre-release)
+- Yoav Goldberg.
+A Primer on Neural Network Models for Natural Language Processing
+- Jacob Eisenstein.
+Natural Language Processing

-The papers will be mostly from major conferences in the field including ACL, EMNLP, NAACL, ICLR, NeurIPS, etc.
+We will also using papers from major conferences in the field including ACL, EMNLP, NAACL, ICLR, NeurIPS, etc.

 ### Anonymous feedback

-If you wish to share comments, questions, or feedback anonymously please use this form: [Anonymous Form](https://docs.google.com/forms/u/1/d/e/1FAIpQLSfSw6DvGu6UNwfAyMxtrrwVRXVlx0Flpy-VY0lO1IjwQBBZ8g/viewform?usp=send_form).
+If you wish to share comments, questions, or feedback anonymously please use this form: [Anonymous Form](https://forms.gle/KNuS32Ns69GEorrh7).
 I will check this regularly and respond to questions/comments.

 ### Communication